Polly Farmer: Early life

 Farmer was born at the Hillcrest Maternity Home in North Fremantle to an unknown man and 25-year-old Noongar woman from Katanning named Eva.
-At the time of Farmer's birth, Australia was slowly recovering from the Great Depression, and A. O. Neville was Western Australia's Chief Protector of Aborigines.
+At the time of Farmer's birth, Australia was slowly recovering from the Great Depression, and Auber Neville was Western Australia's Chief Protector of Aborigines.
 In December 1936, Farmer was voluntarily placed in the care of Sister Kate's orphanage in Queens Park, Western Australia, a home for "half-caste" children.
 Farmer never found out why he had been put there, though it is presumed that Farmer's unmarried mother did not have the means to provide for him.

 Nonetheless, Farmer was grateful to Sister Kate's for his upbringing: "If it had not been for Sister Kate's, I would have had an ice block's hope in hell of ever leading a normal life.
 I owe her and all her dedicated helpers everything – for giving me the chance to make something of myself.
 I was one of the lucky ones."
 A bout of poliomyelitis left Farmer with his left leg shorter than his right leg.
 According to Farmer, he was nicknamed "Polly the Parrot" as a six-year-old because people thought he chattered away like a parrot.
 At high school, Farmer was spotted by talent scouts for the East Perth Football Club and joined the team.